open-source-tabletop/respawn/respawn.md

 - Each team scores 7 Victory Points if they control the central objective at the end of a round.
 - Each team scores 1 Victory Point each time they kill an enemy character.
 This is increased to 2 Victory Points if they are within 3 inches of the control objective.

----

-> ...conceived by gaming pioneers Adam Jensen and Lara Hawthorne, Respawn would revolutionize the gaming landscape.
-The world embraced Respawn, propelling it from a bold idea to a global gaming sensation that would eventually surpass the viewership of traditional team sports...
->
-> **Virtually Unstoppable, A History of Respawn**